-- 5.2.4.1 [Not Applicable] - 5.2.4.2 [Not Applicable] - 5.2.4.3 Holders of a diploma obtained outside the Netherlands meet the requirement of a sufficient command of the English language if they have one of the following diplomas: - An International Baccalaureate diploma from a programme taught in English (or an IB diploma with English A) - A diploma of secondary (or higher) education completed in Australia, Canada (except for French-taught programmes in Canada), Germany, Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South Africa - 5.2.4.4 Holders of a Dutch diploma meet the requirement of a sufficient command of the English language if they have a pre-university education (VWO) diploma with a final grade of 8.0 or higher. - 5.2.4.5 If the student does not meet the requirements in 5.2.4.3, at least one of the following language requirements can be set: - IELTS Academic test with an overall score of 7.0; where each separate constituent score must be at least 6.0; - TOEFL (internet-based) test with a minimum score 100; where each separate constituent score must be at least 20.15 - Cambridge C2 or C1 Certificate (Proficiency: CPE or Advanced: CAE) with an overall score of 185.
+- 5.2.4.1 [Not Applicable] - 5.2.4.2 [Not Applicable]

+5.2.4.3 (only applicable to English-taught bachelor's programmes and specialisations) Holders of a diploma obtained outside the Netherlands meet the requirement of a sufficient command of the English language if they have one of the following diplomas:

+- An International Baccalaureate diploma from a programme taught in English (or an IB diploma with English A); - A diploma of secondary (or higher) education completed in Australia, Canada (except for French-taught programmes in Canada), Germany, Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South Africa; - A diploma of an English-taught university degree programme completed at a Dutch research university; - A diploma of an English-taught higher professional education (HBO) programme completed at a Dutch university of applied sciences.

+5.2.4.4 (only applicable to English-taught bachelor's programmes and specialisations) Holders of a Dutch diploma meet the requirement of a sufficient command of the English language if they have a pre-university education (VWO) diploma with a final English grade of 8 or higher.

+5.2.4.5 (only applicable to English-taught bachelor's programmes and specialisations) If the student does not meet the requirements in 5.2.4.3, the language level can be demonstrated with one of the following tests:

+- IELTS Academic test with an overall score of 7.0, where each separate constituent score must be at least 6.0; - TOEFL (internet-based) test with a minimum score 100, where each separate constituent score must be at least 20. - Cambridge C2 or C1 Certificate (Proficiency: CPE or Advanced: CAE) with an overall score of 185, where each separate constituent score must be at least 169; - or an equivalent test to demonstrate the language level.
+15